roblafave/oao/README.md

 * [Getting Started](#getting-started) – How to install the app and development environment.
 * [User Guide](#user-guide) – How to develop apps bootstrapped with Create React App.

-On & On works on MacOS, Windows, and Linux.
+ON & ON works on MacOS, Windows, and Linux.

 ## tl;dr